What is Neurofeedback?

 How frequent will Neurofeedback sessions be?

 We would recommend at least two to three sessions per week for initial stage of training.
 Training can gradually reduce to 1 or twice a week when one starts to internalise this learning process and can control his/her brainwaves better.
-With our Home Training Program, training can be done more frequently (say 5 to 7 session per week) at the comfort of one’s home and at much lower costs for long term solution.
-Similar to physical exercise, regular training will produce a better effect; at the same time we also do not encourage one to overtrain.

 Are there any side-effects with Neurofeedback?

 No. Neurofeedback is considered a safe and non-invasive method.
 Compared to the conventional use of drugs and medical intervention, Neurofeedback produces effect less immediate but at the same time is safe from negative side-effects.
-Lack of side-effects is a major reason for the use of Neurofeedback, e.g. in ADHD cases where pratitioners use Neurofeedback to slowly wean their patient off medication such as Ritalin etc. This is done under medical supervision.
+Lack of negative side-effects is a major reason for the use of Neurofeedback, e.g. in ADHD cases where practitioners use Neurofeedback to slowly wean their patient off medication such as Ritalin etc. This is done under medical supervision.

 Can this training applied to very young child?

-So far, we do work with children as young as 4 years old.
+Yes, we do work with children as young as 4 years old.
 To get them engaged, feedback such as video or music that are attractive to them are being played.
 They would be watching the video and attempting to play it.
 This happens quite instinctively.